Reinhold Messner: Shishapangma

 During his stay in Tibet as part of his Everest solo attempt, Messner explored Shishapangma.
 A year later, Messner, with Friedel Mutschlechner, Oswald Oelz, and Gerd Baur, set up a base camp on the north side.
 On 28 May, Messner and Mutschlechner reached the summit in very bad weather; part of the climb involving ski mountaineering.

 Kangchenjunga

 In 1982, Messner wanted to become the first climber ever to scale three eight-thousanders in one year.
-He was planning to climb Kangchenjunga, then Gasherbrum II and the Broad Peak.
+He planned to climb Kangchenjunga, then Gasherbrum II and Broad Peak.

 Messner chose a new variation of the route up the north face.
 Because there was still a lot of snow, Messner and Mutschlechner made very slow progress.
 In addition, the difficulty of the climb forced the two mountaineers to use fixed ropes.
 Finally, on 6 May, Messner and Mutschlechner stood on the summit.
 There, Mutschlechner suffered frostbite to his hands, and later to his feet as well.
 While bivouacking during the descent, the tent tore away from Mutschlechner and Messner, and Messner also fell ill.
 He was suffering from amoebic liver abscess, making him very weak.
 He made it back to base camp only with Mutschlechner's help.